erikwatson/Spider/README.md

 		TableCreate.create(User.manager);
 	}
 }

-private function addRoutes(site:Spider) {
-	site.addRoute({ location : "/about/", controller : "about" });
-	site.addRoute({ location : "/about/edit/{id}/", controller : "about", action : "edit" });
-}
 ```

-By default "/" calls the doDefault method of the HomeController class.
+By default the doDefault method of the HomeController is called, this is your index page.

 In this case, we are calling view(), which is a clever function that automatically looks in the location ../private/views/controller/method.mtt for a template, that it then executes.